 Have you been noticing more hair growth on your face and body lately?
-Perhaps you’ve chalked it up to the pandemic and becoming more relaxed with hair removal (if you’re into hair removal in the first place, that is).
+Perhaps you’ve chalked it up to becoming more relaxed with hair removal (if you’re into hair removal in the first place, that is).
 Or maybe, considering a recent discovery that the stress hormone cortisol is present in hair follicles, you’ve been super stressed and wondering if that’s playing into your growth.

 Whatever the case may be, noticing excess hair growth in places where you may not want it can be rather disconcerting.
 But, there’s hope: Excessive facial and body hair growth could actually be a sign of hirsutism, a common endocrine disorder that affects roughly 10 percent of women in the United States.